metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-ui.md

 ```

 ### Fetch Candy Guard Data
 The Candy Guard contains the conditions that have to be met to allow minting.
-This can for example be a Sol or Token Payment happening, limiting the Amount of Assets one Wallet is allowed to mint and way more.
+This can for example be a Sol or Token Payment happening, limiting the amount of Assets one Wallet is allowed to mint and way more.
 You can find more information about Candy Guards on the [Candy Guard Page](/core-candy-machine/guards).

 Similar to the Candy Machine Data it is not a necessity to fetch the guard account.
 Doing so can allow more flexibility like just updating the SOL price in the Candy Guard and automatically updating the numbers on the website, too.

-If you want to build a more flexible UI that can be used for multiple Candy Machines fetching the Candy Guard then allows you to both building your mint function and checking eligibility dynamically.
+If you want to build a more flexible UI that can be used for multiple Candy Machines fetching the Candy Guard then allows you to both build your mint function and check eligibility dynamically.

 The following snippet assumes that the `candyMachine` account was fetched before.
 Alternatively to `candyMachine.mintAuthority` the publicKey of the Candy Guard could be hardcoded.